2026 BC Winter Games – Sports, Technical Packages, and Rules

 |

-January 15, 2025 | The BC Games Society athlete fee for the Trail-Rossland 2026 BC Winter Games is $175.00 to subsize a portion of Games operating expenses such as participant travel, accommodations and meals.
+April 29, 2025 | The BC Games Society athlete fee for the Trail-Rossland 2026 BC Winter Games is $175.00 to subsize a portion of Games operating expenses such as participant travel, accommodations and meals.

-The total athlete fee to compete in Cross Country Skiing at the 2026 BC Winter Games is $175 and is collected by Cross Country BC.
-Registration/payment must be completed on Zone4 by January 12, 2026 using the link that Cross Country BC provides to all qualifiers |
+Cross Country BC charges athletes a supplementary fee of $50 to cover other sport operational costs.
+The total athlete fee to compete in Cross Country Skiing at the 2026 BC Winter Games is $225 and is collected by Cross Country BC.
+Registration/payment must be completed on Zone4 by January 12, 2026 using the link that Cross Country BC provides to all qualifiers.
+Additional fees may be charged by individual zone teams to support pre-Games training opportunities and/or additional zone items, at the discretion of the Zone Rep or head coach. |

 24 | 8 | 0 | 32 | |||

-Cross Country Skiing-Special Olympics | 127 | Cross Country Skiing-Speical Olympics | ||||||||||||||||||||||||
+Cross Country Skiing-Special Olympics | 127 | Cross Country Skiing-Speical Olympics | Black Jack Cross Country Ski Club | Accommodation Requirements:

 Curling-Female | 76 | Curling | U-16 | Minimum age is 13 as of June 30, 2025 and 15 years of age or under as of June 30, 2025.
 Teams may have one underage player on a team (must be 11 as of June 30, 2025).
 If a zone requires more than one underage players to fill a team, then written approval from the Provincial Advisor is required. | Trail Memorial Centre & Rossland Curling Club | Medals will be awarded within the parameters of the BC Games Society Medals Rule. | Displayed time clocks may be used with 24-32 minutes per team of Think Time. | One team of 5 competitors per zone.
 Teams must register with a minimum of 4 players | No wildcards | 40 | Each respective gender zone team must have a Head Coach.
 Zone teams may also name an Assistant Coach or adult supervisor to match the gender super. | All coaches and adult supervisors must be a minimum of 19 years old, complete the NCCP Safe Sport Training, and have submitted a valid Criminal Record Check to Curl BC.
 All Head Coaches must be fully certified as an NCCP Curling Competition Coach and complete the NCCP Safe Sport Training.
 Assistant coaches must be Competition Coach trained and have completed Making Ethical Decisions and the NCCP Safe Sport Training. | Curl BC states that all playdown rules and regulations will be applied at BC Games zone playoffs.
 All zone playoffs must be completed by January 12, 2026.
 A zone entry fee will be charged at the zone playoffs.
 For more Curl BC specific information and zone playoff processes visit